italia/spid-cie-oidc-docs/docs/en/metadata_oidc_rp.rst

 OpenID Connect Relying Party Metadata (RP)
 ++++++++++++++++++++++++++++++++++++++++++

-An RP MUST publish in its EC a Metadata from *federation_entity* and a Metadata from *openid_relying_party*, as reported in the following example:
+An RP MUST publish in its EC a Metadata of type *federation_entity* and a Metadata of type *openid_relying_party*, as reported in the following example:

 .. code-block::